-- An authorisation for directed surveillance shall cease to have effect (if not renewed) 3 months from the date the Justice of the Peace approves the grant. - If renewed the authorisation shall cease to have effect 3 months from the expiry of the original authorisation.

-- An authorisation for CHIS shall cease to have effect (unless renewed) 12 months from the date the Justice of the Peace approves the grant or renewal. - An oral authorisation or renewal shall cease to have effect (unless renewed) 72 hours from the date of grant or renewal
+- An authorisation for directed surveillance shall cease to have effect (if not renewed) 3 months from the date the Justice of the Peace approves the grant. - If renewed the authorisation shall cease to have effect 3 months from the expiry of the original authorisation. - An authorisation for CHIS shall cease to have effect (unless renewed) 12 months from the date the Justice of the Peace approves the grant or renewal (save for a Juvenile CHIS where the authorisation will have effect for 4 months with at least monthly reviews).